 Global Health and Management in Iceland

-School of Nursing faculty Dr. Teddie Potter and Dr. Judith Pechacek, will lead a study abroad course to Iceland from May 12-19, 2018.
+School of Nursing faculty Dr. Judith Pechacek and Daniel J. Pesut, will lead a study abroad course to Iceland from May 18-25, 2019.

 This 1-2-credit* course will focus on international nursing leadership and employee management grounded in population health.
 Students will observe different models of health care delivery in Reykjavik and explore the impact of a single payer system.
 Working with University of Iceland nursing faculty and students, UMN students will experience health and healthcare in a technologically and socially advanced nation.
 Additional experiences include cultural excursions to some of Iceland’s many historic and natural wonders.
 Course work will include pre-trip readings and on-line activities to prepare you for the cross-cultural experience.
 A short graduate level reflective paper is required when you return from Iceland.